-The massacre of the Boy Scouts and the civilian Greek minority of Aydin, Turkey took place in June of 1919.
-Aydin (Grk: Αϊδίνι) was located in the valley of the Meander River, 110km south-east of Smyrna (today Izmir) and comprised 35,000 people, 8.000 of whom were Greek.
+The massacre of Greeks at Aydin took place in June of 1919.
+According to one French source, some 1,500-2,000 Greeks were massacred.1 Aydin (Grk: Αϊδίνι) was located in the valley of the Meander River, 110km south-east of İzmir and comprised 35,000 people, 8.000 of whom were Greek.

-In May of 1919, seven months after the end of hostilities in WW1, Hellenic forces were deployed in western Asia Minor to prevent further atrocities by Turks on the Ottoman Empire’s minorities.
-Two months prior, Greek delegates seized documents that indicated that Turks were planning a wholesale massacre in the Aydin province.1 By the end of May, Hellenic forces arrived at Aydin to provide protection to those minorities.
+In May 1919, seven months after the end of hostilities in WW1, Hellenic forces were deployed to western Asia Minor to prevent further atrocities against the Ottoman Empire’s minorities.
+Two months prior, Greek delegates seized documents that indicated that Turks were planning a wholesale massacre in the Aydin province.2 By the end of May, Hellenic forces arrived at Aydin.

-These forces soon came under fierce attack by çetes (irregulars) causing the Hellenic force to retreat, leaving a defenseless minority at the mercy of the Turks.
-Following the retreat, Turkish forces entered the town, executing citizens, torturing, raping and setting fire to houses and churches, in a massacre that lasted 3 days.
+These forces soon came under fierce attack by çetes (irregulars) resulting in a retreat.
+Following the retreat, the Turkish force executed citizens, tortured, raped and set fire to houses and churches in a massacre that lasted 3 days.

-Similar massacres of Boy Scouts in Asia Minor occurred in April 1922 at Sokia (Söke) where 13 Boy Scouts were massacred, and in August 1922 at Kato Panagia (Ciftlik) where 800 people were massacred, among them Greek Boy Scouts.
+Similar massacres of Boy Scouts in Asia Minor occurred in April 1922 at Söke where 13 Boy Scouts were massacred, and in August 1922 at Çiftlik (Gr: Kato Panagia) where 800 people were massacred, among them Greek Boy Scouts.
 The massacre of Boy Scouts in Asia Minor brought indignation and protests by scouting organisations all over the world and was reported in the mainstream media.
-In 1922, Sir Robert Baden-Powell, the founder of the Scout movement requested that the Council of the League of Nations be informed of the massacre of Boy Scouts that was occurring in Asia Minor.4
+In 1922, Sir Robert Baden-Powell, the founder of the Scout movement requested that the Council of the League of Nations be informed of the massacre of Boy Scouts that was occurring in Asia Minor.5

 Monument erected in memory of the massacred Boy Scouts of Aidin and Sokia.
 Location: Boeotia, Greece.